woointeractive/PersonalWeatherStation/README.md

 # PersonalWeatherStation
-Personal Weather Station with Arduino
+Personal Weather Station with Arduino, a smart device for Pixel Weather v4.x

 **v 1.0.0**